simracingrig

 +

-How long does the Next Level Racing F-GT Pro take to assemble?
+What direct-drive torque can the Next Level Racing F-GT Pro handle?

 +